NREL's System Advisor Model_New Features Improved Capabilities

 - A cost estimate option for land-based and offshore wind farms

-- The ability to download data from the NREL Eastern Wind Dataset (including offshore sites in the eastern United States) and the Western Wind Dataset via the Location Lookup capability
+- SAM's Location Lookup feature can download wind resource data from the NREL Eastern Wind Dataset, which includes offshore sites in the eastern United States, and the Western Wind Dataset

 - New typical wind data files for representative U.S. locations